ESTIA-Roboticadour/BluePoint/README.md

 ## ❓ FAQ
 **Q: I get missing .lib or .dll errors when building in Visual Studio.**
-A: If the missing file is related to our librairies, run `installer.sh`.
+A: If the missing file is related to our librairies, run `installer-plugins.ps1.lnk`.
 If not, check the configuration of your project (include directories, lib directories, input lib).

 **Q: My Basler camera is not readable.**
 A: Ensure you plugged it on the **USB 3 port**.
 You can also install `Pylon Viewer` (if it's not already done) to test your camera.